lineklemensen/PRJ3/docs/report/05 - Technical analysis/02 - Risk analysis.md

 ## Team and Resources
 \refstepcounter{risk}\label{risk:internal-conflicts}
 **Risk ID:** \therisk\
 **Description:**  Internal conflicts.
 **Probability:**  4
-Since the team consists of eight people, all dedicated to the project, the probablity of conflicts are quite high.
-Furthermore, personal conflicts can occour, which will have the same consequence as professional conflicts.
+Since the team consists of eight people, all dedicated to the project, the probability of conflicts are quite high.
+Furthermore, personal conflicts can occur, which will have the same consequence as professional conflicts.
 **Consequence:**  5
 Any time spend on conflicts will result in less time for working on the project.
-The timeline can be greatly impacted by this, which can interfere with the qualitive of the final product.
+The timeline can be greatly impacted by this, which can interfere with the quality of the final product.
 Furthermore, personal conflicts can create a bad work environment.
 Motivation and ambition level can drop amongst the team members, which can cause work to be slower and of less quality.
 **Risk Score:**  20
 **Mitigation Strategy:**  Conflicts can be prevented by proper and clear communication, to avoid any misunderstandings.
 The team made a collaboration agreement [<!-- Indsæt reference til bilag: Samarbejdskontract -->] adressing the issue.
 **Contingency Plan:**  All team members have an assigned role, which they are responsible for.
 One role is Internal HR.
 If conflicts occour, and cannot be solved by the involved parties, the Internal HR is tasked with solving the conflict, or seek help from external sources.
 More details in the collaboration agreement. <!-- Indsæt reference til bilag: Samarbejdskontract -->

 \refstepcounter{risk}\label{risk:team-availability}
 **Risk ID:**  \therisk\
 **Description:**  Avalability of team members.
 Members of rhe team can be unavailable due to illness, personal and private circumstances, etc. The academic deadlines can cause unavailability as well, especially since members of the team are working in different groups across courses.
 **Probability:**
 **Consequence:**
 **Risk Score:**